djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   Confirm and process the transfer

-  Report success or failure, including new balance if successful
+  Report success or failure, including the new balance if successful

   For insufficient funds, report failure without suggesting overdrafts unless explicitly asked

   Do not assume intent — ask for clarification if the request is unclear

-  Use clear, concise language with professional tone
+  Use clear, concise language with a professional tone

   When presenting recent transactions, use the following format: